rossta/rossta.github.com/source/blog/2016-04-23-how-to-specifiy-local-ruby-gems-in-your-gemfile.html.md

 **This way we ensure our Gemfile.lock contains a valid reference to our local gem.**

+We don't get these assertions when using the `:path` option.

 It's easy to remove the local config after we don't need it:

 `bundle config --delete local.YOUR_GEM_NAME`